-5. The density of water is lower (less dense) as ice than as liquid.
-This affects plant life.
+5. Density of Water: Water is less dense as ice than as a liquid, which affects plant life.

-At the same temperature of 0°C, the density (mass per volume) of ice is 0.9187 gram per cubic centimeter (g cm-3 or g/cm3) while that of liquid water is 0.9998 g cm-3 (Cohen et al. 2003).
+At the same temperature of 0°C, the density (mass per volume) of ice is 0.9187 grams per cubic centimeter (g cm-3 or g/cm3) while that of liquid water is 0.9998 g cm-3 (Cohen et al. 2003).
 The lesser density means that ice contains lesser mass (quantity of matter) per unit of volume.
 It also means that the molecules of water are less compressed per unit volume of ice.
-Another way of saying it is that ice is less compact than liquid water having the same volume.

-The above given densities indicate that with the same volume under identical gravitational force, ice will be lighter and liquid water will be heavier compared to each other.
-On Earth, a cubic centimeter of ice will weigh 0.9187 gram (or 918.7 kg per cubic meter) while the same volume of liquid water will weigh 0.9998 gram (or 999.8 kg per cubic meter) at temperature of 0°C.
+The above densities indicate that with the same volume under identical gravitational force, ice will be lighter and liquid water will be heavier compared to each other.
+On Earth, a cubic centimeter of ice will weigh 0.9187 grams (or 918.7 kg per cubic meter) while the same volume of liquid water will weigh 0.9998 grams (or 999.8 kg per cubic meter) at a temperature of 0°C.

 If the density of water as ice is greater than that of liquid water, life will be in peril in places prone to freezing temperatures.
 For example, if it should happen that ice density is increased by more than 8.83 percent at 0°C, the resultant density will exceed 0.9998 g cm-3.
-In this case ice, being more heavy than liquid water, will sink to the bottom.
+In this case, ice, being heavier than liquid water will sink to the bottom.
 Liquid water at the surface, without insulation from the freezing temperature, will keep transforming into ice.
 It will just be a matter of time and the entire pond, lake, or any body of water will become solid ice.

-In liquid state the molecules of water are in motion and they exchange hydrogen-bond partners continuously.
+In a liquid state, the molecules of water are in motion and they exchange hydrogen-bond partners continuously.
 At 0°C water freezes, an indication that the molecules have stopped moving.
-In this solid state (ice), the hydrogen bonds are more rigid and relatively open.
+In this solid-state (ice), the hydrogen bonds are more rigid and relatively open.

 As a consequence, the freezing and expansion of water within the cell can adversely affect plant growth by rupturing the cell walls.
 However, trees can resist damage during cold winters due to minimal water content in their trunks and branches.
 Where freezing is slow, it may cause more damage to plants because only a few crystals are formed.
 These crystals will likely be large and can rupture the cell walls (Devlin 1975; Bettelheim and March 1998).